Václav Havel: Václav Havel Boulevard and memorial plaque in Kyiv

 In November 2016, Václav Havel Boulevard was opened in Kyiv, Ukraine.
 The new name has replaced the one given during Soviet era when boulevard was named in honor of the Communist politician Jānis Lepse.
 In December, First Deputy Chairman Iryna Herashchenko along with Minister of Culture of Czech Republic Daniel Herman and Minister of Culture of Ukraine Yevhen Nyshchuk opened memorial plaque in honor of Václav Havel.

 Václav Havel Bench

 The Václav Havel Bench (Havel's Place) is an artistic and urban utility project, created by Czech architect and designer Bořek Šípek.
 It is composed of two wooden garden chairs connected by a round table, which has a hole inside.
 A linden, the Czech national tree, is growing through this hole.
-These benches can be found in many Czech towns as well as in some foreign locations such as Washington, D.C., Dublin, Lisbon, and Barcelona.
+These benches can be found in many Czech towns as well as in some foreign locations such as Washington, D.C., Dublin, Lisbon, Oxford, and Barcelona.